 There is a proven and trusted alternative that will work for you in this situation.
 A flat fee realtor is a great alternative.
 By using a flat fee realtor, you get to obtain full service at a fixed low cost (less than 6% charged by traditional realtors).
 The flat fee charge is fixed and covers MLS listings and all the services involved in your home sale process.

-If you’re looking for a suitable flat fee realtor to handle your home sale in California, CA Flat Fee is your best option.
+If you’re looking for a suitable flat fee realtor to handle your home sale from purchasing until the closing process in California, CA Flat Fee is your best option.
 You get to save on commission and enjoy full service for as low as $5000.

 Selling your home is one of the major transactions that you would be making.
 It involves a lot of processes that only a realtor with your best interest at heart can handle.
 Your goal as a home seller is to find a realtor that can effectively handle this responsibility for you at a fair charge.